Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: GNN-BASED BEAMFORMING

 \subsection{GNN Architecture with GraphNorm}

-To effectively handle the time-varying heterogeneous graph scale caused by the mobility of the UAV, we design a GrapNorm-enhanced GNN architecture \cite{GraphNorm}.
-Unlike Batch Normalization which relies on batch statistics, GrapNorm normalizes node features based on the statistics of the current graph instance \cite{GraphNorm}, ensuring robust inference across different cluster sizes.
-We integrate GrapNorm into all multi-layer perceptron (MLP) blocks within the GNN model.
-For a set of node features $\mathbf{H} \in \mathbb{R}^{K \times D}$ in a graph instance, where $K$ denotes the number of nodes and $D$ represents the feature dimension, GN performs normalization along the node dimension:
+To effectively handle the time-varying heterogeneous graph size caused by the UAV mobility, we design a GraphNorm-enhanced GNN architecture \cite{GraphNorm}.
+Unlike Batch Normalization, which relies on batch statistics, GraphNorm normalizes node features based on the statistics of the current graph instance \cite{GraphNorm}, thereby improving robustness across varying cluster sizes.
+We integrate GraphNorm into all multi-layer perceptron (MLP) blocks within the GNN model.